gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 ---
 ---
----

-# 03. A Better Way to Store Multiple Values — First Step Toward Data Structures
+# 03. A better way to store multiple values — First step toward data structures

 In the last example, you saw how storing monthly expenses using separate variables became time-consuming and hard to manage.